AliRezaJoodi/Electronics_Modules/MCU_Analog Input/README.md

-It's about **Analog Input Driver for Microcontroller**.
+It's about **Analog Input to Microcontroller**.
 I tested it for many times and worked great.

 It has included:
 - Hardware Design (Included hardware layers.)